 Like an SDN controller does for a network, Ixia Fabric Controller (IFC) provides centralized management of your Vision network packet brokers (NPBs).
 With IFC, multiple Vision NPBs can be connected to create a security and monitoring fabric that operates as a single, cohesive layer that sits between the network and security and monitoring tools.
 This centralized, single fabric offers resilience, flexibility, and scalability for your network.

 Ixia Fabric Controller Features

 - Centralized Management

 - Smart Fabric

 - Modes of Operation

-SDN also facilitates trends such as edge computing in which a smaller, high-density, data center sits closer to end users, the 'edge,' so it can provide a better user experience.
-However, this edge data center still operates as part of the core network.
-With IFC you can extend visibility to an edge computing model - use a centralized set of network security and monitoring tools at a single geographic location, but have it service your entire, distributed infrastructure without dropping packets.
+SDN also facilitates visibility management across many locations - you can use a centralized set of network security and monitoring tools at a single geographic location, but have it service your entire, distributed infrastructure without dropping packets.
 This cost-effective approach ensures you are getting the most out of your tools without compromising consistent security and monitoring.

 IFC also offers Open APIs for seamless integration with SDN Controllers — so managing your network becomes even easier.
 Rules and configuration are seamlessly applied from your network to your visibility solution.